-The main aim of object-oriented programming is to implement real-world entities for example object, classes, abstraction, inheritance, polymorphism, etc.
+The main aim of object-oriented programming is to implement real-world entities, for example, object, classes, abstraction, inheritance, polymorphism, etc.

 OOPs (Object-Oriented Programming System)

 Object means a real-world entity such as a pen, chair, table, computer, watch, etc. Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
-It simplifies the software development and maintenance by providing some concepts:
+It simplifies software development and maintenance by providing some concepts:

 Any entity that has state and behavior is known as an object.
-For example a chair, pen, table, keyboard, bike, etc. It can be physical or logical.
+For example, a chair, pen, table, keyboard, bike, etc. It can be physical or logical.

 An Object can be defined as an instance of a class.
 An object contains an address and takes up some space in memory.
 Objects can communicate without knowing the details of each other's data or code.
 The only necessary thing is the type of message accepted and the type of response returned by the objects.

 Example: A dog is an object because it has states like color, name, breed, etc. as well as behaviors like wagging the tail, barking, eating, etc.

 Collection of objects is called class.
 It is a logical entity.

 A class can also be defined as a blueprint from which you can create an individual object.
 Class doesn't consume any space.